|Home | Bookmark | Tell||Active petitions in over 75 countries||Follow GoPetition|

 - My name is appearing on your site and in Google.
 How do I remove it?

 - Facebook and Twitter statistics.
 Why does my petition have more "likes" than signatures.
 What has happened to my facebook likes?

-- Facebook issues: known problems with petition photos.
-New pic not appearing on facebook.
-Other facebook issues.
+- Facebook issues with updating petition links and photos.
+Sharing issues.
+New pic or link edit not appearing on facebook.
 My facebook profile photo is displayed near the "recommend" button on the petition or elsewhere.
 How can I remove it?

 - I'm getting Facebook responses from everyone on a message that was sent to me.
 How can I stop this?

 - Sponsor a campaign.
 Can I contribute to my or someone else's campaign?